Guy Pearce: Music

 In 1989, Pearce released the single "Call of the Wild" from the soundtrack Heaven Tonight.
 The song peaked at number 156 on the ARIA Charts.
 He appeared in Australian band Silverchair's music video for "Across the Night" and in Razorlight's video for "Before I Fall to Pieces."
 Pearce recorded the soundtrack for A Slipping-Down Life, singing and playing guitar on cover versions of songs by Ron Sexsmith, Vic Chesnutt and Robyn Hitchcock.
 Pearce released his first album, Broken Bones, in November 2014.
 Pearce released his second studio album, The Nomad, in 2018.

 Personal life

 Pearce married his childhood sweetheart, psychologist Kate Mestitz, in March 1997.
-In October 2015, Pearce announced their divorce.
-Pearce was in a relationship with Dutch actress Carice van Houten; they had a son in August 2016.
-In January 2025, Van Houten stated that she and Pearce have split, and have "... not been a couple for years".
+In October 2015, Pearce announced that he and his wife of eighteen years had divorced.
+In the same year, Pearce revealed that he was in a relationship with Dutch actress Carice van Houten; they had a son in August 2016.
+In January 2025, Van Houten stated that she and Pearce had separated, and have "... not been a couple for years".
+The couple did not share when their relationship ended.

-Pearce has supported charitable organisations related to animal conservation and habitat preservation, as well as publicly expressing his solidarity with Palestine amid the Gaza war.

 In February 2025, Pearce accused his L.A.
 Confidential co-star Kevin Spacey of sexually harassing him while filming the movie.
-Spacey responded to the accusation by posting a video on the social media platform X, where he told Pearce to "grow up" and that he was "not a victim."
+Spacey responded to the accusation by posting a video on the social media platform X, in which he told Pearce to "grow up" and said he was "not a victim."

+Pearce has supported charitable organisations relating to animal conservation and habitat preservation as well as publicly expressing his solidarity with Palestine during the Gaza war.
+He is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.
+In late 2025, Pearce shared posts on social media for which he later apologised, including material from Holocaust-denying white supremacist Nick Fuentes.
+Pearce later told Jewish News he had inadvertently re-posted content containing "misinformation and falsehoods”.
+He issued an apology and said that he would be leaving social media for some time.